 This economic hit means billions in lost taxes that could be invested to improve education, health, and housing.

 Beyond just access to information, the internet has also been economically empowering for women.
 For example, women in Nigeria with internet access during the Covid-19 pandemic were 10 percent less likely to report a negative impact on their income as a result of the pandemic, compared to those without a connection.

-In Ghana, for instance, there have been several cases where women, for their lack of knowledge and diligence, have been duped by men on social media platforms.
+In Ghana, for instance, there have been several cases where women, for their low digital literacy, have been duped on social media platforms.